 - Through the TOC TIF Pilot, Round 5 of the Program will fund TIF Feasibility Studies.
-Grantees may explore the formation of an Enhanced Infrastructure Financing District (EIFD) or a Community Revitalization Investment Authority (CRIA), including engaging with stakeholders to determine vision and objectives for a TIF district.
-The Round 5 Grant application includes a sample scope of work for such studies to provide guidance on eligible activities. - To be eligible, Grantees must (1) demonstrate that a transit supportive regulatory document is in place or under development; (2) show eligibility for one or both TIF districts (EIFD or CRIA) using the SCAG TIF Screening Criteria; (3) meet the criteria for TIF formation adopted by the County Board of Supervisors in spring 2017, included as Attachment B; and (4) Priority will be given to the most Disadvantaged Communities as defined by CalEnvironScreen.
+Grantees may explore the formation of an Enhanced Infrastructure Financing District (EIFD), a Community Revitalization Investment Authority (CRIA), or other comparable TIF programs, including engaging with stakeholders to determine vision and objectives for a TIF district.
+The Round 5 Grant application includes a sample scope of work for such studies to provide guidance on eligible activities. - To be eligible, Grantees must (1) demonstrate that a transit supportive regulatory document is in place or under development; (2) show eligibility for a TIF districts (EIFD, CRIA, or similar) using the SCAG TIF Screening Criteria (as applicable); (3) meet the criteria for TIF formation adopted by the County Board of Supervisors in spring 2017, included as Attachment B; and (4) Priority will be given to the most Disadvantaged Communities as defined by CalEnvironScreen.